 Violent crime in Morgan County is considered rape and sexual assault, robbery, and assault.
 For the recent years the violent crime rate has decreased along with the non-violent crime rate.
 Compared to the national average of - 100.60 per 100.000 people the overall violent crime rate for the county is by 79.76% lower.

 Police records exist in different types of law enforcement agencies and in many forms.
 In most cases, Morgan county police reports may be found from the local county Sheriff’s Office.
 You can appear in person and request copies as county police records are available to the general public per the state laws and the Freedom of Information Act.
 These records may include Morgan county police reports, Morgan county bookings and even mugshots.
 These records are related to when someone is arrested, booked, and jailed.
 First, they are questioned, and basic information is taken while officers fills out the report.
 Then they takes mugshots of the suspect, and they are put in a jail cell until they can make bail the fees.
 Some counties may charge a fee for a copy of police records.
 You may have to visit in person and may need to have the following information for them to find your file:

-This will help the administrator find the records you need.
+This will help the officer find the documents you need.

-Mugshots are readily show up online as they are public records.
-Information informational portals offer mugshots with other types of documents such as criminal records, arrest records and other court cases.
+Mugshots are readily available online as they are public records.
+Information brokers portals offer mugshots with other types of public records such as criminal records, arrest records and other court cases.

-Police and arrest records will also include information on felonies, misdemeanors, and sex offenders.
-Since everything is readily available and connected, any past arrests will show up as well.
+Police and arrest records will also contain on felonies, misdemeanors, and sex offenders.
+Since everything is computerized available and connected, any past incidents will show up as well.

 MORGAN County has 31 jails with an average daily population of 342 inmates with a total of 36 jail population.
 When breaking down the MORGAN County jail population by gender, females are a minority compared to male prisoners and make 17% with 6 female and 27 male inmates.